CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/TAG_SYSTEM_EXPLANATION.md

 **A: No!** You use the same physical card forever.
 Only the ID stored on it changes.

 ### Q: What if I lose my card?
-**A: Two scenarios:**
-1. **Before 14 days**: Get a new blank card, use "Write Existing ID to Tag" to copy your current UUID to the new card
+**A: You have two options:**
+1. **Before 14 days have passed**: Unfortunately, you cannot write to a new card until the cooldown period ends.
+You'll need to wait until you can generate a new tag.
-2. **After 14 days**: Get a new blank card, use "Program New Tag" to generate a new UUID and write it to the new card
+2. **After 14 days**: Generate a new tag ID and write it to your new card.

+**Important:** There is no "write existing ID to replacement card" feature.
+This is intentional for security - it ensures that every tag write is tracked and subject to cooldown enforcement.

 ### Q: Can someone copy my card?
 **A: Yes, but it's useless after 14 days.** When you rotate to a new UUID, their copied card becomes invalid.